MENU

 Description:

-As well as containing extra meta data the obj.data property won't necessarily be in the original, unsorted order.
+As well as containing extra metadata the obj.data property won't necessarily be in the original, unsorted order.
 So if that's what you want you can use this method to get the original, unsorted data.

-Name: number getOriginalIndex()
+Name: number getOriginalIndex(number index)

 Description:

 This method is useful if you have sorting enabled on your datagrid.
-It does exactly as the name implies and returns you the original, unsorted index of the index that you give it.
+It does exactly as the name implies and returns to you the original, unsorted index of the index that you give it.

 Name: null resetData()